LucasGuliano/find_con_darks/README.md

 >setenv /PathToMyCondaPythonLibrary/lib/python2.7/site-packages:${PYTHONPATH}
 >source $HOME/.cshrc
 >source $HOME/.cshrc.user
->cd /MyPegasusDirectory/iris/find_con_darks/
+>cd /LOCATION/iris/find_con_darks/
 >./run_dark_checks.csh

 Overview Recalibration Procedure
 --------------
 If you notice the dark trend does not represent the dark pedestal measurements well (~ 2 sigma) for a couple months in a row, then you need to do a recalibration of the dark pedestal.

 Starting in 2022, a new methodology was developed for the IRIS darks.
 Rather than updating the parameters for the entire mission, parameters were separated.
+Parameters before the separation were locked in and no longer are adjusted.
+Parameters after adhere to a new model and are free to adjust.

 Model A: Covers from the start of the mission through July 8th, 2020.
-Model B: Covered from July 9th, 2020 moving forward.
+Model B: Covers from July 9th, 2020 moving forward.
+(New models may be added)

 YOU SHOULD NEVER NEED TO MODIFY PARAMETERS FOR PREVIOUS MODEL VERSIONS, ONLY CURRENT MODEL VERSION AND VERSIONS GOING FORWARD!

-To create a new model sepration, update the parameters in the fit_ports_gui python file and the iris_dark_trend_fix files:
-* Optimize and lock in (never change) the parameters for the current model
-* Create a new Model_X_parameters.txt file for the new parameters
-* Create a new entry in the fit_ports_gui file to read in the new parameters and a time for the switch to happen
-* Create the new model below the previous one in the GUI file, run to ensure everything looks correct
-* Match the format in the iris_dark_trend_fix file to start with the new model at the chosen time
+General model refit:

-Run run_dark_checks.csh to add the new darks and analyze the trend
-Run the python_fit_ports GUI and modify the parameters or create a new model to improve the trend
+Run run_dark_checks.csh to add the new darks and analyze the trend Run the python_fit_ports GUI and modify the parameters or create a new model to improve the trend Update initial_parameter.txt
-Update initial_parameter.txt and copy the parameters also in calc_trend_darks/iris_dark_trend_fix.pro
-Run dark_trend.pro and format_for_steve.pro to obtain the new plots
-Send the new plots, an updated iris_dark_trend_fix.pro, and tentative report to the local dark pedestal curator
+Copy the new parameters into calc_trend_darks/iris_dark_trend_fix.pro to create file to send to calibration team Run dark_trend.pro and format_for_steve.pro to obtain the new plots (or get new plots from GUI) Send the new plots, an updated iris_dark_trend_fix.pro, and tentative report to the local dark pedestal curator (probably you)
-When the report is approved send it to iris_calib
+When the report is approved send it to iris_calib, attach new iris_dark_trend_fix_VXX.pro if model has changed

+To create a new model separation, update the parameters in the fit_ports_gui python file and the iris_dark_trend_fix files:

+Optimize and lock in (never change) the parameters for the current model Create a new Model_X_parameters.txt file for the new parameters Create a new entry in the fit_ports_gui file to read in the new parameters and a time for the switch to happen Create the new model below the previous one in the GUI file, run to ensure everything looks correct Match the format in the iris_dark_trend_fix file to start with the new model at the chosen time

 run_dark_checks.csh